 Q&A on Chase Ink Business Cash®Credit Card & Chase Ink Business Unlimited® Credit Card Increased Offers!

-🌟 Gold Alert: Update 9/12/25: Both the Chase Ink Business Cash® Credit Card and the Chase Ink Business Unlimited® Credit Card are offering $900 cash back (equivalent to 90,000 Chase Ultimate Rewards® points) for $6,000 spend in the first 3 months.
+New Offers!
+Both the Chase Ink Business Cash® Credit Card and the Chase Ink Business Unlimited® Credit Card are offering $1,000 cash back (equivalent to 100,000 Chase Ultimate Rewards® Bonus Points) after you spend $8,000 in the first 4 months.

-These offers on no-annual fee business cards are incredible, so these cards should absolutely be at the top of your list.
+These offers on no-annual-fee business cards are incredible, so they should absolutely be near the top of your list.
 For more information on these cards and their offers, click here.

 The Chase Ink Business Cash and the Chase Ink Business Unlimited are our #1 and #2 ranked business cards.
-There are many reasons for everybody to have these cards in their wallet.
+There are many reasons for everybody to have one of these cards in their wallet.

-The biggest reason to be excited about these cards is the $900 cash back offer (90,000 Chase Ultimate Rewards points).
+The biggest reason to be excited is the $1,000 cash back offer (100,000 Chase Ultimate Rewards Bonus Points).
 Another reason is that you can combine the points you earn from these cards with Sapphire personal cards for maximum value.

-We’ve put together responses to the most commonly asked questions regarding eligibility for the no-fee Ink Cash and the Ink Unlimited cards here.
+We’ve put together responses to the most commonly asked questions about eligibility for the no-annual-fee Ink Cash and Ink Unlimited cards here.
 If you’re not sure whether you qualify for a business card or not (Hint: you probably do!), check out our article: Am I Eligible For a Business Credit Card?

 Special note: If you have had either of these cards before, it is important to read through this article to make sure you qualify or understand how to qualify.
 Here’s the breakdown: